Greek yields rise as market comeback euphoria fades

 By John Geddie and Marius Zaharia

-LONDON, April 11 Greek bond yields rose on Friday as investors booked profits on the rally that preceded Greece's return to debt markets, with even its sought-after new five-year bond succumbing to selling pressure.
+LONDON, April 11 Greek bond yields rose on Friday as investors booked profits on the rally that preceded Greece's return to debt markets, although its new five-year bond held up relatively well in early trading.

-Athens, which had been exiled from capital markets for four years and was bailed-out to the tune of 240 billion euros as its economy faltered, received bids seven times the amount in its first sale of a new bond since before its bailout in 2010.
+Athens, which had been exiled from capital markets for four years and was bailed-out to the tune of 240 billion as its economy faltered, received massive over-subscription for its first sale of a new bond since before its bailout in 2010.

-At their peaks following a March 2012 restructuring that imposed losses on debt holders, Greek bonds yielded above 30 percent.

-Other euro zone bond yields rose as well on Friday, while global stock markets tumbled.
-Given the bigger picture, some market participants said the new Greek bonds were doing well to sell off less than their longer-dated peers.
+Greece's 10-year bond yields rose 24 basis points to 6.21 percent while other euro zone bond yields fell and global stock markets tumbled.
+Greek yields had fallen beneath 6 percent for the first time since March 2010 before Athens sold the new bonds on Thursday.

+Nevertheless, banks managing the sale of Greece's new five-year bonds said they were trading over-the-counter at yields below the 4.95 percent at which they were sold, just after they were released to trade at 0700 GMT.

-"The general market tone is weaker today but even with that the new bonds are holding up," said Andrew Salvoni at Morgan Stanley, one of the bankers managing the syndicated sale.
+"The general market tone is weaker today but even with that the new bonds are holding up," said Andrew Salvoni at Morgan Stanley, one of the bankers managing the syndicated sale on Thursday.

+Other market participants were reserving their verdict on the deal until prices appeared on trading screens, which is expected later on Friday.

 "(As an investor) you have to shoot very high to get what you actually want," he said.